-Governance risks are managed as part of the Group's Know Your Customer (KYC) and other compliance processes to guarantee alignment of the Group with applicable laws and regulations, including exclusions based on international sanctions.
+In addition, governance risks are managed as part of the Know Your Customer (KYC) and other compliance processes to guarantee alignment of the Group with applicable laws and regulations, including exclusions based on international sanctions.

 4. SECTOR SPECIFIC E&S STANDARDS AND INITIATIVES